Gordon 24ORCH

 For my friend John Churchwell

 The tune is by Adoniram Judson Gordon (1836-1895), composed in 1872 during his lifelong tenure as pastor of Boston's Clarendon Street Baptist Church.
 He is better known as the founder of Gordon College and Gordon-Conwell Theological Seminary.
-The tune GORDON was from the beginning the most successful setting for this hymn.
+The tune GORDON was from its first appearance the most successful setting for this hymn.

 Extensive discussion regarding the provenance of the hymn can be found at on our GORDON page (opens a new tab)